-1930s , 1940s and 1950s were the heyday decades of a summer clothing style: the vintage playsuit.
+1930s , 1940s and 1950s were the heyday decades of an iconic summer clothing style: the vintage playsuit.
 Also called a vintage romper today, the playsuit was a coverup worn over swimsuits at the beach or pool.
-They were so comfortable women wore them at home too, without swimsuits.
-Combining a short sleeve or sleeveless top and a pair of short shorts or skirt, often with a nautical theme, you have a vintage playsuit!
+They were so comfortable that women wore them at home, too — without the swimsuits underneath, of course.
+Combine a short sleeve or sleeveless top and a pair of short shorts or skirt, give it a summery or nautical theme, and you have a vintage playsuit!
 They are so fun and easy to wear in the summer.
 While popular with 50s pinup and rockabilly girls, anyone can wear a vintage playsuit thanks to a revival of the romper into mainstream fashion.

-While most vintage rompers are inspired by looser styles of the 70s and 80s, vintage 50s playsuits are still being made today.
-Learn about the history of playsuits here.
+While most vintage rompers are inspired by looser styles of the ’70s and ’80s, vintage ’50s playsuits are still being made today.
+Learn about the history of mid century rompers and playsuits here.